In past posts, I have written about many types of fear (or dread or whatever you want to call it), including:

 What feels left unwritten, at this point?

 My mother sometimes said to me, “Ann, I think you might lose track of your head, if it wasn’t attached.”
-Therefore, as a supporting image for this post, I COULD show you a picture of my head, to prove that I haven’t lost track of it.
-Yet.
+Therefore, as a supporting image for this post, I COULD show you a picture of my head.

-However, I can’t take a photo of my head.
+However, I can’t do that right now.
 If you’ve lost track of that of why that is, you’ll just have to see footnote #4, below, for the answer.

 Instead, here’s a photo I snapped a few minutes ago: